Persistent<T extends PersistentContent>

 Convert to a dynamic word

-- the key of the state- Returns:
+- key: K- the key of the state

-Word<DynamicWord>
+- Returns: Word<DynamicWord>

 character.say(["You have ", persis.toWord("gold"), " gold"]);